According to Hawaii Instructions for Form N-11, the following individuals must file a Hawaii return:

 - “Every individual doing business in Hawaii during the taxable year must file a return, whether or not the individual derives any taxable income from that business."

-Every individual receiving more than the allowed amounts of gross income subject to taxation under Hawaii Income Tax Law, including amounts received as salaries and wages for services rendered by an employee to an employer, must file a return.
+- Every individual receiving more than the allowed amounts of gross income listed below, must file a Hawaii state return.

 For Individuals Under Age 65